anishrana2001/Openshift/DO288/V.4.18/03:03-Docker-Registry.md

 ## 🎯 Original Question

-Build and deploy the HTTPD application with the following requirements:
+Build and deploy the HTTPS application with the following requirements:

 - The application must be built and deployed to the project `task77`.
 - The deployed application and its resources must be named